terraform-linters/tflint/README.md

 If you run `terraform apply` for this template, it will obviously produce an error.
 However, `terraform plan` can get an execution plan without causing an error.
 This is often not a desirable result.
 In order to solve this problem, TFLint validates values used in template.

 ## Installation
 Download binary built for your architecture from [latest releases](https://github.com/wata727/tflint/releases/latest).
 After downloading, place the binary on the directory on the PATH.
-An example of installation by command is as follows.
+The following example is the installation in macOS.
 ```
 $ wget https://github.com/wata727/tflint/releases/download/v0.5.4/tflint_darwin_amd64.zip
 $ unzip tflint_darwin_amd64.zip